-Students will complete the general studies requirements as outlined in the general studies section of this catalog with the following exception.
+Students will complete the general studies requirements as Students will complete the general studies requirements as outlined in the general studies section of this catalog with the following exception.
 In AREA II take COM 2241 and any 1000-2000 level Literature Series (6 hours); and, in Area IV take a History Series (6 hours).
 The following general studies courses are required for social work majors: ANT 2200, ECO 2251, POL 2241, PSY 2200, SOC 2275, and PSY 3304.
-Courses with similar content in General Studies may be considered for substitution by the department chair.
+Courses with similar content in Concept Studies has considered for substitution by content in General Studies may be considered for substitution by the department chair.